secondRZ/swe-interview/topics/unity-and-game-dev.md

    3. Finally come up with an amazing story arc and backdrop. \(Feel free to use inspiration from sources we've screenshot and saved\).
 2. Production
    1. Design:
-      1. Deciding _how_ the game should play and feel \(2D vs 3D?
+      1. Deciding _how_ the game should play and feel \(Which platforms?
+2D vs 3D?
 Sound effects inspirations.
 Soundrack inspirations.
 Overall mood?
 Physics inspirations.\)
       2. What are the set of problems that your subject has to solve?
       3. How do they vary in design and difficulty \(levels\)?
       4. What are the risks and rewards that they have to balance at any given moment?